StackExchange/blackbox/README.md

 - *The RPM way*: Check out the repo and make an RPM via `make packages-rpm`; now you can distribute the RPM via local methods.
 (Requires [fpm](https://github.com/jordansissel/fpm).)
 - *The Debian/Ubuntu way*: Check out the repo and make a DEB via `make packages-deb`; now you can distribute the DEB via local methods.
 (Requires [fpm](https://github.com/jordansissel/fpm).)
 - *The Antigen Way*: Add `antigen bundle StackExchange/blackbox` to your .zshrc
-- *The Zgen Way*: Add `zgen load StackExchange/blackbox` to your .zshrc where you're loading your other plugins.
+- *The Zgenom Way*: Add `zgenom load StackExchange/blackbox` to your .zshrc where you're loading your other plugins.
 - *The Nix Way*: `nix-shell -p blackbox`
 - *The Pkgsrc Way*: `pkgin in scm-blackbox`